JaimeHyland/Mellifera/README.md

 disable = attribute-lowercase
 ```

-I did no linting either on my fairly modestly sized css files, as it was easy enough to check their formatting and layout manually.
+I did no linting either on my fairly modestly sized custom-made base.css file, as it was easy enough to check their formatting and layout manually.

 Nor did I lint the JavaScript contained in the project.
 From experience, I can say that this process would have been a little more involved.
 The tool I generally use for this purpose is ESLint, which requires a good deal more configuration (and, among other complications, an update of GitPod's standard version of Node.js) to set up as compared the other two linters mentioned above.